-The true-up mechanism has been slightly modified relative to the Series 2013T/TE and 2015 transactions.
-Specifically, the annual true-up date for Series 2016A has been moved to November 15 for each year compared to the annual true-up date of January 1 for the prior two transactions.
-In addition to the annual true-ups, the financing order allows for true-ups to occur semiannually (midyear review) if the servicer determines that forecasts of RC collections will be insufficient to make all payments of principal and interest and ongoing financing costs during the current or next succeeding payment period.
+The true-up mechanism is unchanged from series 2016A, which was also amended for all outstanding series.
+Specifically, the annual true-up date for all series was moved to Nov.
+15 for each year compared to the annual true-up date of Jan.
+1. In addition to the annual true-ups, the financing order allows for true-ups to occur semiannually (midyear review) if the servicer determines that forecasts of RC collections will be insufficient to make all payments of principal and interest and ongoing financing costs during the current or next succeeding payment period.
 The midyear true-up is conducted on April 15th, with the adjustment taking into effect on May 15th.
-In the prior two transactions the midyear true-up was only completed in the event there were undercollections.
-For the Series 2016A, a voluntary midyear true-up has been incorporated, allowing for LIPA to make a midyear adjustment to account for overcollections.
+Prior to the amendment (during the review of 2016A), the midyear true-up was only completed in the event there were undercollections.
+For series 2016B, a voluntary midyear true-up has been incorporated, allowing for LIPA to make a midyear adjustment to account for overcollections.

 The purpose of these changes is to accommodate the lag between the true-up change and billing and collection process.
 Furthermore, the change would result in more stable RC's over the life of the transaction and reduce over-collections.
-Under the voluntary mid-year true-up, the reduction in over-collections occurs because the collection of the adjusted 2016A RC commences approximately 46 days sooner than it would under the old methodology providing more time for collections at the adjusted rate before the first debt service payment date in the following collection period, thereby permitting a lower 2016A RC to be established and resulting in a corresponding reduction in over-collections.
-LIPA intends to amend the true-up mechanisms in the Series 2013T/TE and Series 2015 to be consistent with the changes incorporated in the Series 2016A.
+Under the voluntary mid-year true-up, the reduction in over-collections occurs because the collection of the adjusted 2016B RC commences approximately 46 days sooner than it would under the old methodology providing more time for collections at the adjusted rate before the first debt service payment date in the following collection period, thereby permitting a lower 2016B RC to be established and resulting in a corresponding reduction in over-collections.